ResetXPDR/MSFS_AutoFPS/README.md

 - Detection of all FG types other than LSFG is automatic within 5 seconds of making the change.
 Detection of LSFG is normally only performed upon starting a flight.
 If LSFG is started after this detection is normally performed, press the Reset button for it to be detected.
 - Only one type of FG can be active at a time for the app to show FPS correctly.
 In particular, using native nVidia or the FG mod AND LSFG will cause incorrect FPS calculations in the app because they function differently when MSFS loses focus.
 Choose one or the other if you want to use them with this app.

-Why am I getting a dangerous/Unsafe program warning when trying to download or install?
+Why am I getting a dangerous/unsafe/virus/trojan/malware warning when trying to download or install?
-- This app is unsigned because I am a hobbyist and the cost of obtaining certification is prohibitive to me, so you may get a warning message of a potentially dangerous app when you download it in a web browser like Chrome or from your antivirus program, including Windows Defender.
+- This app is unsigned because I am a hobbyist and the cost of obtaining certification is prohibitive to me, so you may get a warning message of a potentially dangerous app when you download it in a web browser like Chrome or from your antivirus program, especially Kaspersky which is known to flag false positives with this installer and the app.
 - You can either trust this download, based on feedback you can easily find on Avsim and Youtube, make an exception in your browser and/or antivirus program for the download then run a virus scan and malware scan before you install just be sure, or just not install and use this app.<br/><br/>

 ## Requirements